skiano/president/README.md

 #### The Rules

-_This describes the rules as implemented by this function only._
+_This describes the rules as implemented, ignoring other variations_

 * __Setup__
   * Between 3 and 8 players